 Blood and urine tests may be done to look for a physical illness.

-You may be referred to a mental health specialist to help with diagnosis and treatment.
+A mental health specialist may be needed to help with diagnosis and treatment.

 The first steps of treatment are to:

 If these steps do not help, medicines to treat depression and talk therapy often help.